Karl Haushofer: Geopolitik and relationship with Hitler

+Death

 On the night of 10–11 March 1946, Karl Haushofer and his wife committed suicide in a secluded hollow on their Hartschimmelhof estate at Pähl/Ammersee.
-Both drank arsenic and his wife then hanged herself.
+Both drank arsenic and his wife then hanged herself from a tree branch.

+Haushofer left a detailed map to help his son, Heinz, find the bodies.
+In a suicide note, he declared that he wanted "no form of state or church funeral, no obituary, epitaph, or identification of my grave...
+I want to be forgotten and forgotten."

+Fr.
+Walsh visited their graves and wrote in his diary, "I could not help but think of the deep tragedy of this death by night, alone, in a lonely gulley, of the last of the geopoliticians!
+What an inscrutable destiny, that after 19 [years of] teaching and warning [the] U.S.A. about the teachings of Haushofer, I should today be kneeling over his suicide's body in one of the loneliest spots in Bavaria!"

 Geopolitics

 Haushofer developed Geopolitik from widely varied sources, including the writings of Oswald Spengler, Alexander Humboldt, Karl Ritter, Friedrich Ratzel, Rudolf Kjellén, and Halford J. Mackinder.

 Geopolitik contributed to Nazi foreign policy chiefly in the strategy and justifications for lebensraum.
 The theories contributed five ideas to German foreign policy in the interwar period: